dbaber/TicTacToe/design/API.md

    CPAN.
 6. I did not end up using or setting win_state_value column in the game board.
 I don't think it would be too much trouble but I am skipping it for now.
+7. I am not handling any exceptions in the endpoints or anywhere really via say Try::Tiny even though Dancer2 does a pretty good job of catching them, you can probably finagle and ugly stack trace inside the error JSON structure.